jaredjgebel/ux-portfolio/src/_includes/case-studies/_product-design.md

 ### Monitoring market prices

+Farmers must closely watch the markets to see if they can sell their crop ahead of harvest when prices are high.

 #### How farmers currently monitor market prices

 - Checking market-related websites, radio stations, and TV channels several times per day

 #### How monitoring market prices could be more efficiently completed

-- An **alert system** to send users notifications about relevant changes in grain prices
+An **alert system** to send users notifications about changes in grain prices

 <!-- Notification -->